-Karina Nathalie Suárez Bosche (1984) is a Mexican – German dancer and choreographer.
-She has develop mostly of her career in Mexico until 2012, when she moved to Berlin to start the Masters degree in Choreography at the Hochschulübergreifendes Zentrum Tanz.
-In 2009 and for 3 years she founded and co-directed “Proyectos de Improvisación” collective.
-This project (still on the move) resides in Mexico city, is responsible to promote improvisation as an inclusive form of art.
 Karina’s work has been getting recognition in the Choreography field, as well as a dancer winning awards such as: 1st place in the 2nd and 4th Contest of Contemporary Dance Choreography in Morelia, Mexico for her pieces “La flor en que se posan los insectos” (2005) and “3 Minutos” (2007).
-Her solo work “desierto de sillas” (2010) funded by the Fondo Nacional para la Cultura y las Artes (National Culture and Arts Foundation) was in tour in several festivals and platforms of contemporary art in Mexico and recently premiered in Europe in the 1st edition of the “Såna-Festival” in Norway (2014).
+Her solo work “desierto de sillas” (2010) funded by the Fondo Nacional para la Cultura y las Artes (National Culture and Arts Foundation) was in tour in several festivals and platforms of contemporary art in Mexico as well as Norway, China, Taiwan and Germany.